Luftare/shadow/README.md

 #### Client

 - notify who won last game
-- bug: long delayed buffer playback does not remaining positions left and needs to jump to first available position in buffer
 - client updates server when opponent is shot
 - client figures out if damage is received by comparing local hp to server update hp
 - scoring a hit to a remote player is determined by local player's state of the remote players